-The CPCRE/QUT continuing education Unit 'Palliative Care Nursing in Various Contexts' will be offered again in Semester 2, 2021, has been put on hold.
+The CPCRE/QUT continuing education Unit 'Palliative Care Nursing in Various Contexts' due to run in Semester 2, 2021, has been put on hold.
 For information about what is happening with the unit, contact firstname.lastname@example.org

 - GP Resources

 - Cancer Pain for GPs - Prof Janet Hardy

 - Case Conferencing for GPs - Prof Geoff Mitchell